 Section Security Levels Response Time 4.3.1.3.7.1.
 Severity Level 1 is defined as an urgent situation where the customer's services are unavailable and the customer is unable to use/access the network.
 MetTel will resolve Severity Level 1 problems as quickly as possible, which should not exceed two (2) business hours on average.
 If repair inside the 2-hour window is not feasible, then regular 1-hour updates are provided.
-4.3.1.3.7.2.
-Severity Level 2 is defined as significant outages and/or repeated failures resulting in limited effective use by the customer.
-The service may operate but is severely restricted (i.e., slow response, intermittent but repeated inaccessibility, etc.).
-MetTel will resolve Severity Level 2 problems as quickly as possible, which should not exceed four (4) business hours on average.
+4.3.1.3.7.2. use by the customer.
+The service may operate but is MetTel will resolve Severity Level 2 problems as quickly as possible, which should not exceed four (4) business hours on average.
 If repair inside the 4-hour window is not feasible, then regular 2-hour updates are provided.
 4.3.1.3.7.3.
 Severity Level 3 is defined as a minor problem that exists with the service, but most of the functions are still usable, and some circumvention may be required to provide service.
-The Vendor should resolve Severity Level 3 problems as quickly as possible, which on average, should not exceed ten (10) business hours.
+The Vendor should MetTel will resolve Severity Level 3 problems as quickly as possible, which should not exceed ten (10) business hours on average.
+If repair inside the 10-hour window is not feasible, then updates are provided at the start of the resolve Severity Level 3 problems as quickly as possible, which on average, should not exceed ten (10) business hours.
 If repair inside the 10-hour window is not feasible, then updates are desired at the start of the next business day and every day thereafter until repairs are complete.
-MetTel will resolve Severity Level 3 problems as quickly as possible, which should not exceed ten (10) business hours on average.
-If repair inside the 10-hour window is not feasible, then updates are provided at the start of the next business day and every day thereafter until repairs are complete.